Frequently Asked Questions | Audiology

 How is Pacific University different from other AuD programs?

 Pacific University’s AuD program is accelerated, allowing you to complete your degree in three years compared to the traditional four.
-We use a block curriculum to teach courses in a shorter period of time allowing for more focused and comprehensive coursework.
+We use a block-model curriculum to teach courses in a shorter period of time allowing for more focused and comprehensive coursework.
 We have a state of the art simulation laboratory for students to use at any time.
 The Pacific EarClinic is an on-site, school-run clinic open to the public.
 Pacific University’s College of Health Professions provides interprofessional development through combined courses with other health professions programs on campus.

 How long will it take to earn the AuD degree?